actyx-contrib/ng-pond/projects/ng-pond/README.md

 # ng-Pond

-Use the Actyx Pond framework integrated as service in your angular application.
+Use the Actyx Pond framework integrated as a service in your angular application.
 Expand your toolchain with the `ActyxPondService` to observe fish all over your application and speed up your UI projects and write distributed apps in a couple of hours.

 ## 📦 Installation